 Immediately following an entertaining and productive conversation with Parks Canada personnel to identify premium, short hiking opportunities, Mélanie and I enter the Nature House Activity Centre to investigate the Touch Tanks and immerse ourselves in the fascinating world of cold, salt water sea life.

 Parks Canada Staff have recommended two short hikes.
-The first is a short and easy 3.5 KM (2.2 mile) loop named Louil Hill.
-It is suggested best done clockwise and provides spectacular views over Alexander Bay and surrounding communities.
+The first is a short and easy 3.5 KM (2¼ mile) loop named Louil Hill which is best hiked clockwise to provide spectacular views over Alexander Bay and surrounding communities.

 There are many amazing hiking opportunities in Terra Nova National Park at varying lengths and skill levels up to the difficult 32 KM (20 mile) difficult Outport Trail along the south side of Newman Sound.
 This spectacular hike climbs Mount Stamford and visits the old abandoned saw mill settlement at Minchin Cove.